mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

                 - D

-* **select2:** Activates full text search for the select box (please note for multiselectboxes (multi: true) full text search is activated by default)
+* **select2:** Activates full text search for the selectbox (please note for multiselectboxes, full text search is activated by default).
-* **multi:** Define a singleselectbox or multiselectbox (default: false)
+* **multi:** Define a singleselectbox or multiselectbox (default: false).
-* **value:** Definition of the default value
+* **value:** Definition of the default value.
-* **options with label and value:** Definition of the options (label, value)
+* **options with label and value:** Definition of the options (label, value).
 * **useValuesAsKeys:** The values will be used as keys too.
-Else it will be a number that will be assigned for each option (default: false)
+Else it will be a number that will be assigned for each option (default: false).

-**(2) multiselect - several selectable entries**
+(2) multiselect - several selectable entries
+""""""""""""""""""""""""""""""""""""""""""""

-The Multiselect-Box is activated by the attribute "multiple: true".
+The multiselectbox is activated by the attribute ``multiple: true``.
 You can choose multiple entries in the selectbox.
 The usage and their requirements of the database table column may vary.
-In general with the example above, you can switch via multiple: true to multiselects.
+In general with the example above, you can switch via ``multiple: true`` to multiselects.
 The database fields is still a character varying.

-The values are saved comma separeated in the table colummn.
+The values are saved comma separated in the table column.

 .. code-block:: yaml